Spectral Recovery of Binary Censored Block Models: Model and main results

 Let $c_1 = (p_1, 1-p_1, q, 1-q)$, and $c_2 = (q, 1-q, p_2, 1-p_2)$ and define \begin{eq} t_c(p_1,p_2,q) = \left[1 - \frac{1}{2} \min_{x \in [0,1]} \sum_i(c_1)_i^x(c_2)_i^{1-x} \right]^{-1}. \end{eq} When $p_1 = p_2 = p$, then it is elementary to check that the minimum in \eqref{defn:CH-distance} is attained for $x = 1/2$ and therefore \begin{eq} t_c(p,p,q) = t_c(p,q), \end{eq} where $t_c(p,q)$ is given by \eqref{threshold-defn}.
 We next provide success guarantees for $\hX(\degree)$. \begin{theorem} If $p_1, p_2, q \in (0,1)$ are distinct, then for any $t > 0$,

-Consequently, if $t > t_c(p_1,p_2,q)$, then $\hat{X}\left(\degree\right)$ achieves exact recovery. \end{theorem} If $p_1 = p_2$, then $\degree$ cannot achieve spectral recovery.
+Furthermore, if $t > t_c(p_1,p_2,q)$, then $\hat{X}\left(\degree\right)$ achieves exact recovery. \end{theorem} \begin{remark} \normalfont If $p_1$, $p_2$, and $q$ are unknown, then one can estimate them as follows.
+First, classify each vertex according to whether its degree is above average.
+This procedure will result in an estimator $\hsig$ with at most $n^{1-\varepsilon}$ errors on average, i.e., $\err(\hsig) = O(n^{-\varepsilon})$ for some $\varepsilon > 0$.
+Then we can estimate the parameters by counting revealed edges and non-edges between and within the estimated communities. \end{remark} If $p_1 = p_2$, then $\degree$ cannot achieve spectral recovery.
 In this sense, Theorem~\ref{theorem:two-stage-spectral} and Theorem~\ref{theorem:two-stage-degree} are complementary.
 We next describe the failure of the spectral algorithm for $p_1 = 1-p_2$ and $q= \nicefrac{1}{2}$.
 Let us start by defining a version of the spectral algorithm which makes decisions based on arbitrary linear combinations of the top two eigenvectors of some encoding matrix. \begin{definition} \normalfont Given an encoding parameter $y\in \R$, threshold $r\in \R$ and constants $\gamma_1,\gamma_2\in \R$, let $A$ be the signed adjacency matrix with entries $A_{ij} \in \{ -y, 0 , 1\}$.
 Let $u_1$ and $u_2$ be the two top eigenvectors of $A$.
 Then the spectral algorithm $\mathrm{Spectral} (y,r,\gamma_1,\gamma_2)$ outputs the estimator \begin{eq} \hsig (i) = \sgn(\gamma_1(u_1)_i + \gamma_2 (u_2)_i -r). \end{eq} \end{definition} In other words, the spectral algorithm decides community assignments using a thresholding on a linear combination of the top two eigenvectors of some encoding matrix.
+Only the top two eigenvectors are included since the eigenvectors of $A$ behave like noisy versions of the eigenvectors of the rank-$2$ matrix $A^{\star}$.
 The following result states that even this more general algorithm fails in the \emph{antisymmetric} CSBM for $t$ sufficiently close to the recovery threshold.

 \begin{theorem} Let $p_1 = p = 1-p_2$ and $q = 1/2$.
 There exists $\delta > 0$ such that if $t<t_c(p,1-p,1/2)+ \delta$, then, for any choice of $y,r,\gamma_1,\gamma_2$, the algorithm $\mathrm{Spectral} (y,r,\gamma_1,\gamma_2)$ fails to achieve exact recovery with probability $1-o(1)$. \end{theorem}